-ProLink III $Device\ Tools \rightarrow Configuration \rightarrow Process\ Measurement \rightarrow Flow \rightarrow Special\ Units$ Field Communicator $Configure \rightarrow Manual\ Setup \rightarrow Measurements \rightarrow Special\ Units \rightarrow Mass\ Special\ Units$
+ProLink III Device Tools \rightarrow Configuration \rightarrow Process Measurement \rightarrow Flow \rightarrow Special Units Field Communicator $Configure \to Manual\ Setup \to Measurements \to Special\ Units \to Mass\ Special\ Units$

 A special measurement unit is a user-defined unit of measure that allows you to report process data, totalizer data, and inventory data in a unit that is not available in the transmitter.
 A special measurement unit is calculated from an existing measurement unit using a conversion factor.